ghostwan/PodTube/README.md

 The main goal is to be able to subscribe to a channel or a user as we subscribe to podcast.
 To either have an audio or video podcast from youtube.

-If you share a youtube user / channel page with pushbullet open it on your phone, click on the share button and select PodTube you will be able to subscribe to this feed
+If you share a youtube user / channel / playlist page with [pushbullet](https://www.pushbullet.com/) open it on your phone, click on the share button and select PodTube you will be able to subscribe to this feed

 For example : https://www.youtube.com/user/CNN